icebreakerone/ib1-technical-docs/docs/metadata.md

 ## Representation Block

 This section describes the format of any data received by a [data consumer](glossary.md#term-Data-Consumer) from this data set.
-The IB1 Trust FrameworkOpen Energy does not mandate particular formats, so this section is guidance rather than specification.
+The IB1 Trust Framework does not mandate particular formats, so this section is guidance rather than specification.

 The only required element in this section is a key `mime` which should contain the